 One astonished German account of the fighting recorded how row after row of German soldiers would load their muskets and rise up to shoot, only to be slaughtered before they could fire.

-Men were searching for valuables among the captured troops.
+Men searched for valuables among the captured troops.
 Others simply lay down, resting after the vigorous fight.
 Still others tended to the wounded.
-Breymann’s reinforcements marched into this chaotic scene, and he did not hesitate.
+Breymann’s reinforcements marched into this chaotic scene.
 Breymann immediately ordered his troops to begin firing.

-Stark tried to rally his men, but chaos was fully under way.
+Stark tried to rally his men, but chaos reigned.
 He was nearly forced to order a retreat when Vermont’s Col. Seth Warner stepped up and uttered his famous orders: “Stand to it, my lads; you shall have help immediately.”

 Warner’s 350 men, fresh and ready, joined the battle.
-A rest period at Manchester following their retreat at Hubbarton had left them eager and ready for another crack at the British army.
-The fight began to turn and hours later the British side had to depart.
+A rest period at Manchester following their retreat at Hubbardton had left them eager and ready for another crack at the British army.
+The fight began to turn, and hours later the British side retreated.

 In the darkness, the Americans dared not pursue for fear of shooting their own men.
 The final tally was astounding.
 Thirty dead and forty wounded on the American side.
 On the other side, more than 200 Hessian soldiers killed and 700 taken prisoner.